IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/low-resource.md

 If multiple outputs are submitted for one test set, one system must be explicitly marked as primary.
 We ask that the participants include a (very) short system desciption in the submission email.

-Information about data and baselines are provided in each section specific to the language-pair.
+Information about data and baselines are provided in the sections specific to each language pair.

 ## Data